What is a Gerund Phrase- Definition and Function with Examples

 • Working in the garden alone will make you tired.

-• Watching movies before sleep was my most enjoyable habit.
+• Watching before sleep was the most enjoyable habit of mine.

 Examples of Gerund Phrases as Objects